jadecobra/python_tdd_exercises/source/list comprehensions.rst

                    a_list
                )

-    the terminal now outputs an `AttributeError <./AttributeError.rst>`_ for the last line
+    the terminal now outputs an :doc:`AttributeError` for the last line

 * update ``list_comprehensions.py`` with a function that uses a list comprehension
   .. code-block:: python